-The Martin Luther King, Jr. Civic Center Building was originally constructed for the federal Farm Credit Administration, a New Deal agency.
-It was built between 1938 and 194o, hence started under the Treasury Department (which handled federal buildings at the time)… read more
+The Martin Luther King, Jr. Civic Center Building was originally constructed for the federal Farm Credit Administration, an agency created by the early New Deal to provide credit to farmers in difficulty and to stimulate investment in the farm sector.
+It… read more

 Many of the projects of the New Deal involved large scale public works projects that required hundreds of workers.
 While this type of project was incredibly important to help alleviate widespread unemployment, there was also a belief that the United… read more

 In 1933, the Civilian Conservation Corps (CCC) built the Recreation Center at McCormick’s Creek State Park.
 The building served as the CCC’s Camp 589 Recreation Hall.
 After the CCC vacated the camp, a WPA project adapted it into a nature museum in… read more

 Medicine Lake National Wildlife Refuge is located in northeastern Montana between the Missouri River and the Canadian border.
 Medicine Lake NWR encompasses 31,702 acres and consists of the 28,438-acre north tract, which includes Medicine Lake, and seventeen smaller water units…. read more

 The Civilian Conservation Corps (C.C.C.) developed Tucumcari Metropolitan Park, a.k.a.
 Five Mile Park, in Tucumcari, New Mexico.
 “At one time Tucumcari Metropolitan Park had the largest outdoor pool in the entire state of New Mexico, a playground with lots of equipment,… read more